Tomerg91/Lumea/memory-bank/activeContext.md

 - Role-based middleware controlling access to protected routes
 - Coach view of clients supports pagination for scalability
 - Admin-only routes for approving coaches to ensure proper onboarding
+- Using TanStack Query for data fetching with automatic polling every 30 seconds
+- Implementing optimistic updates for immediate feedback when creating sessions
+- Grouping sessions by date categories (Today, Yesterday, This Week, This Month, Older)
+- Using Dialog component from Headless UI for modal implementations
+- Creating empty state illustrations for better UX when no data is present
+- Supporting mobile viewport layouts (375×812) for all dashboard components
+- Using Vitest for component testing and Playwright for E2E tests
+- Implementing RTL Hebrew support throughout the coach dashboard

 Important patterns and preferences: